LISNeRF Mapping: LiDAR-based Implicit Mapping via Semantic Neural Fields for Large-Scale 3D Scenes: EXPERIMENTS

-Obviously, our result achieve a better result, one of the reason is our input from LiDAR, which the precision of distance measurement is better than a RGB-D sensor.
-To be fair, we compare our method against SHINE\_Mapping \cite{zhong2023shine}, which is a implicit reconstruction mapping method using LiDAR-only as input in the second experiment.
-We use commonly used reconstruction metric from SHINE\_Mapping namely, accuracy, completion, Chamfer-L1 distance, completion ratio, F-score to evaluate our mapping quality on SemanticKITTI and SemanticPOSS.
-Since the two datasets don't provide ground-truth mesh, we use point cloud as our ground-truth.
+Obviously, our result achieves a better result, one of the reason is that LiDAR's range measurement is more precise than a RGB-D sensor.
+To be fair, we compare our method against SHINE\_Mapping and NeRF-LOAM, which are implicit reconstruction mapping methods using LiDAR data and ground-truth poses as input, in the second experiment.
+We use commonly used reconstruction metric from SHINE\_Mapping, accuracy, completion, Chamfer-L1 distance, completion ratio and F-score, to evaluate our mapping quality on SemanticKITTI and SemanticPOSS.
+Since the two datasets dare unable to provide ground-truth mesh, the point cloud is deemed as ground-truth here.
 As shown in TABLE \ref{table:copshine}.
-We performed better on some metrics.
-Overall, we achieve slightly better results than SHINE\_Mapping \cite{zhong2023shine}.
-It's worth noting that our map includes semantic information, whereas SHINE\_Mapping does not.
+Overall, we can see that our method achieves better average performance compared to the other two methods.
+However, Shine\_Mapping narrowly outperforms our method in some metrics related to map completion in the SemanticKITTI dataset.
+This is because our method is able to eliminate dynamic objects, while they are still existing inside ground truth, it has an impact on the map completion score.
+In addition, the map is continuously updated based on new input data in the incremental mapping mode, which introduces some level of instability or inconsistency due to the dynamic nature of the updates.
+In contrast, batch mapping mode reconstructs the map in a single step based on the entire dataset, leading to a more consistent and stable map representation.
+Consequently, while incremental mapping may exhibit slightly lower map quality compared to batch processing, it is better suited for real-time applications where the map needs to be updated rapidly to accommodate environmental changes.
+And as discussed in \ref{sub:mapqu}, our mapping result includes semantic information, which also mark our improvement compared to SHINE\_Mapping and NeRF-LOAM.